Who are the School Council?

 The School Council are a peer elected group of children from Year 1 to Year 6 who represent pupil’s views across Oaklands School.
 Each class has a School Council member, chosen by the class at the beginning of the school year.

 The School Council allows pupils to share ideas on matters important to them and feel part of the school community.
 School Council representatives attend regular meetings each term with Mrs Wheatley.
-At the meetings, children discuss fundraising opportunities, whole school issues, such as recycling, and raise any issues from pupils in their class.
+At the meetings, children discuss fundraising opportunities, whole school issues and raise any issues from pupils in their class.
 The School Councillors work hard to set a good example to other pupils in school and sometimes meet visitors and participate in special assemblies.

 Recently, they have suggested ideas for which charities to support on non-uniform days and helped to conduct a whole class vote resulting in the RSCPA and Yeovil Hospital being selected as our chosen charities for this year.
 They have also carried out class surveys about playtimes; finding out what equipment pupils enjoy and putting forward ideas for what further resources children would like to have.
 School council have also chosen a new design for their school council badge and suggested ideas for afterschool clubs.

 School Council Aims: